MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/homework/hw9.md

 1. Did A Star search the entire map?
 1. What happens if you set the heuristic to all 0's?
-1. Plot the path through the map using a heuristic of all 0's. (*hint:* just redo the above with a different heuristic)
+1. Plot the path through the map using a heuristic of all 0's. (*hint:* just redo problem 1 with a different heuristic)
 1. Now test what happens when you set the heuristic to a random number.
 Use `random.randint(0, 50)` to randomly pick your heuristic value.
 Plot the path on the map.
-1. Is the solution always the same when the heuristic is random?
+1. Re-run the previous solution 5 times, does it always return the same path when the heuristic is random?
 Why or why not?